Testing Endurance for Team Sport Athletes

-First off all, we are going to assume that tests are reliable.
-I don’t want to go into assessing reliability and sensitivity of the tests (although that is of great importance and something you better be doing as S&C coach and/or sport scientist ), but rather discuss other points of interest.
+First of all, we are going to assume that tests are reliable.
+I don’t want to go into assessing the reliability and sensitivity of the tests (although that is of great importance and something you better be doing as S&C coach and/or sport scientist ), but rather discuss other points of interest.

-Second, I am writing this for a S&C coach working in running-based team sport (i.e. rugby, soccer, Aussie rules, handball, etc).
+Second, I am writing this for a S&C coach working in a running-based team sport (i.e. rugby, soccer, Aussie rules, handball, etc).
 So those are things to keep in mind when reading my rant.

 Why are we testing

 Why are we testing in the first place?
 Do we actually need to test?
 NO!
 Sometimes we don’t need to test (for example when working with developmental athletes, recreational athletes and so forth).
 Other times, testing is very much needed.

 - To identify things I need to be working on with a particular athlete (i.e. profiling, rate limiter analysis)

 - To have a baseline measure that could be useful in return-to-play protocols

 And that is pretty much the content of this article.
 I will cover each rationale separately and then I will give my suggestions for potential tests that could be used.
 Besides that I will talk about Occam’s Razor, when to test, embedded testing with GPS, “not giving a fuck” issues with players/clubs, fatigue and injury risk, pacing and so forth.

 These could be applied to other testing as well (i.e. strength, speed, etc), but I wanted to make this article more specific, rather than too general, so I will stick to endurance solely.